ZipCodeCore/FullStack.MicroWebApplication-Server/README.md

 ### Installation

-Use Spring Initializr (or JHipster) to create an starting point for you application
+Use Spring Initializr (or JHipster) to create an starting point for your application

 ## Project Topics

 ### Blog Application (blogger clone)